Winter Sales Event - Get $20 Off a New Smart Oil Gauge with code WINTER2025 - Shop Now

 Once you have the gauge by the router, locate the WPS button and press it.
 You should see your router start to light up and flash.
 Once it’s starting to do this, you’ll need to press and hold on the gauge’s config button once for three seconds (count one-one thousand, two-one thousand, three-one thousand).
 This will cause the gauge to start flashing three times per second.
 Once the gauge is in this config mode, you don’t have to do anything!
 Just keep an eye on the blinking light and see when it stops flashing.

-When the light on the gauge stops flashing, open up your smart oil gauge app and fresh the page.
+When the light on the gauge stops flashing, open up your smart oil gauge app and refresh the page.
 This will require you place your finger on the middle of the screen and swipe down (on IOS devices).
 For Android devices, there is a refresh button on the top right.
 Pressing this will refresh the page.
 But make sure that you are on the same network that you are trying to connect the gauge to so that the app can pick up the gauge on your router.

 What to do After the Gauge Shows up on the App?